EvansMutwiri/iQuote/README.md

 # Quotes-APP

 This is a website application where one can view quotes, they can also interact with them by voting, downvoting adding and deleting.

+- User *must* include their name, author name, quote and provide an image url to generate quote.

 ## Technologies used

 - HTML
 - CSS
 - JAVASCRIPT